-Regardless of the type or location of an expressive activity, all individuals and organizations are to ensure activities follow institutional policies and rules, as well as local, state, and federal laws, including laws regarding fire prevention and safety, accessibility, harassment, and unlawful discrimination.
+Regardless of the type or location of theexpressive activity, all individuals and organizations are to ensure activities follow institutional policies and rules, as well as local, state, and federal laws, including laws regarding fire prevention and safety, accessibility, harassment, threats, and/or unlawful discrimination.

 Expressive activity that is intended to protest and does not prevent another speaker from delivering a message is protected conduct.
 However, no person may stop or prevent another person or group’s lawful free expression.

+The College reserves the right to respond to expressive conduct that it deems to be antithetical to College values while recognizing that such expressive conduct may also be protected.
+The College reserves the right to communicate about and add notices to any place on its property to assist individuals in navigating campuses and exercising their personal choice regarding their experience with expressive activities that may be occurring in compliance with city, state, or federal laws.

 Activities are to adhere to College policies that maintain a physically safe environment to be accessible to all.